OmriBaso/besocurl/README.md

 some code was taken from the Px project
 https://github.com/genotrance/px/blob/master/px.py
+*Dependencies:*
+    pycurl-7.43.0.2
+    python 3.6 (due to Pycurl limitiation if you mannged to install it on 3.6+ it will also work)

 # Teachnical Infomration
 the besoCurl project comes to make Pycurl more human usable while implmenting